Generic selectors

 There is, however, one subtle difference between the old and new covenants.
 The old covenant was a full marriage covenant.
 In simple terms, the ancient Israelites were fully wedded to God.
 However, those of the new covenant are not yet married to God[31]; instead, they are betrothed:

-2 CORINTHIANS 11:2 For I am jealous over you with the jealousy of God because I have espoused you to one husband, so that I may present you as a chaste virgin to Christ.
+2 CORINTHIANS 11:2 For I am jealous for you with godly jealousy.
+For I have betrothed you to one husband, that I may present you as a chaste virgin to Christ.

 Marital Covenant Between People